ay-lab/dcHiC/docs/index.md

+# dcHiC HTML Demo Page

+dcHiC contains a built-in utility for beautiful, standalone HTML files to visualize compartments and other data.
+See examples from the paper below, or build your own with this [tutorial](https://github.com/ay-lab/dcHiC/wiki/Mice-Neural-Differentiation-Tutorial).

+## HOMER vs dcHiC

+## Complete Mice Neural Differentiation (with dcHiC)

+## Hematopoiesis

+## Human Tissue

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ay-lab/dcHiC/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.